 For eligible unmatched applicants to residency programs, the Supplemental Offer and Acceptance Program (SOAP) can be a chance to land a residency position that went unfilled.

 SOAP is a service of the National Resident Matching Program (NRMP).
-Data obtained from the NRMP offers insight on which specialties offered positions and which applicant types found success through the SOAP process.
+Data obtained from the NRMP offers insight on which specialties offered positions and which applicant types found success through the SOAP process during the 2022 Match cycle.
+It is worth noting that the number of positions filled through SOAP last year—2,111—was a significant increase over prior years.
+In 2021, 1,773 positions were filled though SOAP.
+In 2020, the number was 1,687.

-Categorical positions—a full-length residency training position—didn’t make up the bulk of those offered or filled through the SOAP process last year, but there were several hundred full-length training positions filled.
+Categorical positions—a full-length residency training position—made up roughly 60% of PGY1 positions offered or filled through the SOAP process last year; the remainder of entry-level positions were PGY1 only.

 The most common categorical specialties filled through SOAP were:

-Just over half of SOAP positions were PGY-1 only—meaning that those applicants will have to match with advanced postgraduate year 2 (PGY-2) position during SOAP or participate in the Match the following year for a PGY-2 position.
+About 40% of filled SOAP positions were PGY-1 only—meaning that those applicants will have to match with advanced postgraduate year 2 (PGY-2) position during SOAP or participate in the Match the following year for a PGY-2 position.

 Those residents will begin their training by spending a year in a more general discipline before entering their chosen specialty in year two of residency.
 The most common PGY-1 (only) positions were preliminary surgery and preliminary medicine.
 There are relatively few PGY-2 positions typically available in SOAP.